kryft/toolbox/BEHAVIOR.md

 sends SIGKILL on Unix and then waits for the child (reaps it), unlike the standard library's `Child::kill`, which does not wait.

-Note on orphaned helper processes: `man` forks its own helpers (sub-`man` processes and a groff formatting pipeline).
-On timeout only the direct child is killed and reaped; the helpers are orphaned and exit shortly afterwards.
+Note on helper processes: `man` forks its own helpers (sub-`man` processes and a groff formatting pipeline).
+On timeout only the direct child is killed and reaped; the helpers are orphaned but short-lived, and a normal init (including Docker's `--init`) reaps them.
-On a normal system, init reaps them.
-In containers where PID 1 does not reap (this workspace, where the agent harness is PID 1), each orphan left over from a timeout remains as a permanent zombie process.
-This only matters when a caller shrinks the timeout, since `man` does not approach the 10 second default in practice.
-Killing the whole process group (new session via `pre_exec`, then `kill(-pgid, SIGKILL)`) is the standard remedy and is deliberately deferred; see PROJECT.md.

 If the process exits naturally before the deadline, the timeout path must not run.